 The village of Bassignac-le-Haut is located in the department of Correze, in southwest France.

-For more detailed information on traveling from your location, please contact me.
+For more detailed information on travelling from your location, please contact me.

 85 km (50 miles)